EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 # README

 This repository outlines how Illumina MiSeq COI metabarcodes are processed by Teresita M. Porter. **SCVUC** refers to the programs, algorithms, and reference datasets used in this data flow: **S**EQPREP, **C**UTADAPT, **V**SEARCH, **U**NOISE, **C**OI classifier.

-Do note that this data flow has been developed in a modular fashion for easier updating as methods change and improve over time.
-It will be updated on a regular basis so check the Releases tab for the latest version.
+This data flow has been developed in a modular fashion for easier updating as methods change and improve over time.
+It will be updated on a regular basis so check the 'release' tab above for the latest version.

 ## How to cite